Industry

 Second Stomach

-In this stomach (called the Reticulum) grass is softened further and formed into a ball called “the cud”.
+In the second stomach (called the Reticulum) grass is softened further and formed into a ball called “the cud”.
 The cud is then brought back up into the cow’s mouth where it is chewed again until it is very soft (this is known as “chewing the cud”) and then it is re–swallowed.

 Third Stomach